 — Me siento…— I feel…

-Questions to Share Opinion in Spanish
+Questions to Share Opinions in Spanish

-After describing the details, telling the story and the message, share your opinion.
+After describing the details, telling the story, and the message, share your opinion.

 — ¿Me gusta esta obra, porque sí o no? — Do I like this artwork, why or why not?